calfa-co/chi-know-po/README.md

 ## Some results

 For HTR, we have first train a generic model with all the data, using [Calfa Vision platform](https://vision.calfa.fr), then (re)fine-tuned this generic model with the targeted manuscript.
-On a new test set, we get the following results:
+On a new in-domain test set, we get the following results:

 | **Manuscript**       | **N°** | **Accuracy**      |
 |-----------------------|--------|-------------------|